jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9e.md

-+++
+---
+title: "Greek and Roman Policy"
+heading: "Chapter 9e"
+weight: 114
+image: "/covers/wn.jpg"
-title=  "Greek and Roman Policy" heading=  "Chapter 9e" date=  2020-03-17 image=  "/covers/wn.jpg" description=  "Foreign trade gives a value to their nations' superfluities by exchanging them for something else to satisfy their wants" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems" linkbtext=  "Chapter 9d" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-1a" linkftext=  "Chapter 1a" icon=  "/icons/smith.png"
+description: "Foreign trade gives a value to their nations' superfluities by exchanging them for something else to satisfy their wants"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="47" >}} The policy of the ancient Greek and Roman republics honoured agriculture more than manufactures or foreign trade.